 Knowing these things assists learners in rationalizing what is difficult for them.
 And what everyone struggles with.

-That said, various reasons make Korean more difficult than other languages.
+That said, various reasons make Korean more complex than other languages.

 Apart from its very different grammar style from other languages, it also uses extremely foreign vocabulary.
-Plus, there are honorifics and delicate nuances to its conjugation.
-As a result, this makes it more confusing.
+Its conjugation has honorifics and delicate nuances, making it more confusing.

-All this takes effort, a lot of time, and patience to grasp.
+All this takes effort, time, and patience to grasp.

-This article enlists the concepts that make Korean comprehension complex for new learners.
-Let’s go over these points in greater detail.
+This article outlines the concepts that make Korean comprehension complex for new learners.
+Let’s examine these points in greater detail.

 1. It has an exclusive alphabetic system